 By Published On: October 10, 2016Categories: Therapy

 Starting a relationship with a therapist is very personal and can be nerve-racking for many.
 It’s hard to know who’s going to be a good fit without taking the time to meet a few.
-There are many posts out there that offer tips on how to find a good therapist.
+6 Suggestions for Choosing a Therapist | Nathan Feiles, MSW, LCSW-RThere are many posts out there that offer tips on how to find a good therapist.
 However, each time someone releases a “how to” for choosing a good therapist, it always seems key points are overlooked.
 There are many schools of theoretical approaches in the therapy world, and it’s important to remember that the therapist you choose is practicing from her/his theoretical perspective — there isn’t one universal form of therapy.
-Here are some suggestions that, in my experience both as a therapist and as a patient, will help narrow the search to locate a therapist who will hopefully be effective for you.

-5) Therapist’s Self-Awareness.
 The importance of a therapist having undergone their own therapeutic process can’t be overstated.
 Knowing one’s self is essential when working to help others know themselves, especially in dynamic work, where the dynamics in the room are part of the work (yes, there are actually many therapists out there who haven’t been in therapy themselves).
-I know that I function much better as a therapist when I continue to be in my own therapy because it keeps me attuned to my own emotions and dynamics, which plays a role in how I interact, dynamically, in the room with clients.
+I know that I function much better as a therapist when I continue to be in my own therapy because it keeps me attuned to my own emotions and dynamics, which plays a role in how I interact, dynamically, in the room with people.
 It’s hard to help someone else emotionally if we don’t have a grip on our own emotional states and dynamics.

-6) Therapist’s Supervision.
-I think supervision is essential, even for the most seasoned therapist.
+Supervision is essential, even for the most seasoned therapist.
 Supervision isn’t about how much you know or how qualified you are.
-In this field, supervision is about checking yourself within the context of your work.
+In this field, supervision is about checking therapy chairsyourself within the context of the work.
 Being a therapist is an emotional job, and any therapist who tries to tell you the work doesn’t have an emotional impact on themselves shouldn’t be a therapist (or they’re lying to you or to themselves…which is a problem, either way).
-The process of supervision helps therapists manage the emotions and dynamics of treatment, and work through subjective blocks, in the service of improving their perspective and, therefore, their ability to treat youA therapist who is in supervision doesn’t mean they’re still new and not qualified, it means they have an interest in tracking themselves within the context of their work to better help you.
-As a patient, I always feel better knowing there’s someone keeping my therapist in check.
+The process of supervision helps therapists manage the emotions and dynamics of treatment, and work through subjective blocks, in the service of improving their perspective and, therefore, their ability to help you on deep psychological and emotional levelsA therapist who is in supervision doesn’t mean they’re still new and not qualified, it means they have an interest in tracking themselves within the context of their work to better help you.
 It is okay to ask the therapist you meet if they are in a process of professional supervision.

-There are other things that can be included here: obviously a therapist who has appropriate boundaries (poor boundaries include therapists who talk too much about themselves, make sexual advances, look for a friendship or relationship with you beyond the treatment, or starts/ends sessions consistently late, or who who eat, check their phones during sessions, and other points can be included here).
+There are other things that can be included here: obviously a therapist who has appropriate boundaries (poor boundaries include therapists who talk too much about themselves, make sexual advances, look for a friendship or relationship with you beyond the treatment, or starts/ends sessions consistently late, or who eat, check their phones during sessions, and other points can be included here).

 Share This Story!